Ancient practices · Women only · New York City

 The Return to Her

-A closed circle of women who gather weekly — not to optimise, not to perform, but to come home.
-Through breathwork, somatic movement, and the oldest form of women's healing: sitting together in circle.
+A small circle of women who meet weekly, not to fix anything and not to perform, but to come back to themselves.
+Through breathwork, somatic movement, and what women have always done when they needed to heal: sitting together.

-Women only 8–12 women per circle Drop-in · No commitment No mirrors · No metrics · No trends
+Women only 8-12 women per circle Come once, return if it fits No mirrors · No metrics · No pressure

 Discover